rickseeger/jaunt/README.md

-# OSM-Places
+# Jaunt

-## HBase implementation of the Open Street Maps database
+## Pipeline for importing and serving Open Street Maps amenities using HBase.